silaspe/maths/docs/group_theory.md

 As we have proved in the Lagrange's theorem subchapter, every group whose size is a prime number must be isomorphic to each other and to the corresponding cyclic group.
 Thus, the only group of size $2$ is $ℤ_2$, and as this is a cyclic group, I'll say that it's already proved that it is a group.

-I didn't really feel like doing this argument for the last subchapter.
+I didn't really feel like doing this argument for the last sub-subchapter.

 Everything I liked about this group was discussed in the parity sub-subchapter.